20mup/aiportfolio/README.md

 Hi, I’m **Mousa Pirzada**, a Mechatronics & Robotics Engineering student at Queen’s University, passionate about **AI, robotics, and building things that actually matter**.

-This repo contains the source code for my **AI-powered portfolio** — a new way to tell my story.
+This repository contains the code for my **personal AI-native portfolio** — an interactive experience I designed to tell my story in a way that reflects how I think, work, and build.
-Instead of scrolling through static pages, you can **chat directly with my portfolio** to learn about my work, skills, and projects.

 ---